galaxyproject/planemo/docs/_writing_collections.rst

 1. Static Element Count
 -----------------------------------------------

-For this first case - the tool can simply declare standard data elements below an output collection element in the outputs tag of the tool definition.
+For this first case - the tool can declare standard data elements below an output collection element in the outputs tag of the tool definition.

 .. code-block:: xml